microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Check the SQL Server logs</p>

-The SQL Server database engine produces a file called the ERRORLOG file when it starts and can be used to gather interesting information about SQL Server or be used for troubleshooting.
+The SQL Server database engine produces a file called the ERRORLOG when it starts.
+The ERRORLOG file can be used to gather interesting information about SQL Server or be used for troubleshooting.
 Since the output of the **ERRORLOG** is sent to stdout as part of running SQL Server as a container you can view these logs using OpenShift commands.
 Run the following commands to view the **ERRORLOG** or execute the script **step5_get_errorlog.sh**:

-`POD=$(oc get pods | grep mssql | awk {'print $1'})`
+`POD=$(oc get pods | grep mssql | awk {'print $1'}`
 <br>

-`oc logs $POD`
+`oc logs $POD`<br>

 The ERRORLOG will scroll across the screen and you can scroll up in your shell to see all the output, or pipe the command to the `less` or `more` command in Linux.